-All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation and serious youth
+All staff, but especially the DSL (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, and criminal exploitation.

-School/setting are aware of indicators that may signal children are involved with serious violent crime.
+We are aware of indicators that may signal children are involved with serious violent crime.
 All staff recognise that these may include: